ST10446399/CybersecurityChatbot/README.md

-# CybersecurityChatbot
-#  Cybersecurity Awareness Chatbot

-A simple C# console-based chatbot designed to help users learn about cybersecurity best practices like password safety, phishing, and safe browsing.

-## Features

-- **Voice Greeting** – Plays a welcome message on startup.
+CyberBuddy: Your Console Companion for Cybersecurity Features

+Warm Voice Welcome – Kicks off with a friendly voice greeting to make users feel right at home.

-- **ASCII Art Display** – Displays a logo or symbol using ASCII.
+ASCII Art Flair – Displays a cool ASCII logo or symbol on launch to set the tone.

-- **User Interaction** – Asks for your name and personalizes responses.
+Personalized Interaction – Asks for your name and tailors its responses for a more personal touch.

-- **Cybersecurity Q&A** – Responds to questions about online safety.
+Cyber Smarts Q&A – Answers your questions on internet safety, from phishing traps to strong password habits.

-- **Input Validation** – Handles invalid or empty inputs gracefully.
+Smart Input Handling – Handles blank or unexpected inputs gracefully without crashing.

-- **Enhanced Console UI** – Uses borders, colors, and effects for a better experience.
+Upgraded Console UI – Pops with color, borders, and special effects to make the experience more visually appealing.

-- **GitHub Actions CI** – Automatically builds and checks your project with every push.
+Automated CI via GitHub Actions – Every code push triggers a build and check to keep things running smooth and error-free.

 ##  Requirements

 - .NET SDK 7.0 or later
-- Windows (for audio playback using `System.Media`)
+- Windows (for audio playback using System.Media)

 ##  How to Run